hupe13/extensions-leaflet-map-github/readme.md

 ## Changelog

 ### 2.1.3 / unstable
+* bug fix in parameters for markercluster
-* new parameter for elevation: show / hide chart
+* new parameter for elevation: show / hide chart and summary block as whole
+* revision of the elevation admin page

 ### 2.1.2 / 210922
 * Leaflet.markercluster V 1.5.1